whatisnuclear/website/index.md

 This can be an important complement to low-carbon but variable power sources like wind and solar.

 #### <span class="fa fa-battery-full fa-lg text-success"></span> Nuclear energy is sustainable

-We have enough nuclear fuel resources to power the world ten times over for hundreds of thousands of years with advanced reactors.
+We have enough nuclear fuel resources to power the world for [literally billions of years]({% post_url 2020-10-28-nuclear-energy-is-longterm-sustainable %}) with advanced reactors.
 Even with conventional reactors, peak uranium is far off.

 Humans use a lot of energy, and we're using more every day.
 Between 2000 and 2010, the world total